Available Therapy Services

 Intensive Therapy

-Intensive Therapy consists of 3 hour therapy sessions that may be scheduled consecutively in 1 day (up to 2) with a usual frequency of 1-2 sessions per month.
+Intensive Therapy consists of 2-5 hour therapy sessions that may be scheduled consecutively in 1 day (up to 2).
+Multiple sessions can be scheduled over the period of a week or long weekend to address a specific issue in a shorter amount of time.
+Alternatively, Intensive sessions can be scheduled 1-2 time per month.
 Due to the length of the sessions, there is room for significant shifts and opportunities to have several new or deepening experiences successively.

 **Please note that Intensive Therapy Sessions are not appropriate for everyone and that a screening and assessment are required before scheduling Intensive sessions.